kschuetz/collection-views/README.md

 ### <a name="creating-vectors">Creating `Vectors`</a>

-Several static methods are available for creating `Vector`s:
+Several static methods are available for creating `Vector`s, with various levels of guarantees:

 | Method | Returns | Makes a copy | Caveats |
 |---|---|---|---|